 The company is included on a tender list of an entity expressing a legitimate interest in procuring or constructing a nuclear power plant.

-The WANO information and products to which limited access is desired could positively influence nuclear safety and reliability in such a way as to preclude repeat events, improving the confidence of the prospective owner/operator.
+The WANO information and products to which limited access is provided will positively influence nuclear safety and reliability in such a way as to preclude repeat events.

-The company, by signing an agreement with WANO that includes a confidentiality statement, agrees to use the information solely for the purpose for which it was provided, i.e. positively influencing nuclear safety and reliability in relation to one or more of their relevant functions.
+The company, by signing an agreement with WANO that includes a confidentiality statement, agrees to use the information solely for the purpose for which it was provided, i.e. positively influencing nuclear safety and reliability.

-A fee will be charged for access to this information as described in Appendix 1, Fee Structure Guidance.
+Fee guidance for access to this information is described in Appendix 1, Fee Structure Guidance.

-As the need arises, a regional centre or the London office may execute services contracts with former or prospective Members as long as the scope of the contract is consistent with WANO’s mission of improving nuclear safety and reliability.
+As the need arises, a regional centre or the WANO London Office may execute services contracts with former or prospective Members as long as the scope of the contract is consistent with WANO’s mission of improving nuclear safety and reliability.
 Services and fees for such arrangements will be approved by the applicable Governing Board and may require the contracted party to sign a Confidentiality Undertaking (Attachment 3).

-The London office is to be notified of agreements with all Other Organisations and a copy of the agreements provided to and held by the Company Secretary.
+The London office is to be notified of agreements and services contracts with all Other Organisations and a copy of the agreements provided to and held by the Company Secretary.

-Changes to membership category
+Changes to membership category (other than from Category 5 to Category 1 or 2)

 Changes to Membership category will be dealt with as follows:

-A new application (Attachment 1) will be completed and submitted with a letter of explanation to the Regional Centre or London office with which the Member has primary affiliation.
+A new application (Attachment 1) will be completed and submitted with a letter of explanation to the Regional Centre or London office with which the member has primary affiliation.

 Approval will proceed as for an initial membership application, namely a review and endorsement from the applicable Regional Governing Board, via the Company Secretary, for approval at the WANO Governing Board.

-Membership category change requests are limited to once per year and, if approved, will take effect at the beginning of the next calendar year.
+Membership category change requests are limited to once per year for the same corporate entity and, if approved, will take effect at the beginning of the next calendar year.

-Change to Member name
+Changes to Member Organisations

-It is necessary to take account of changes that occur in existing Members’ organisations.
-Due to re-organisation of companies/utilities, the name of a Member may change, or a new organisation may be created.
+Due to re-organisation of companies/utilities, the name of a member may change, or a new organisation may be created.

 If the new organisation represents the same plants/utilities that were represented by the previously named organisation, a new application for membership is not required.
-Written notification of the name change should be provided to the regional centre with which the Member has primary affiliation, and the regional centre will update the Company Secretary with the change.
+Written notification of the name change should be provided to the regional centre with which the member has primary affiliation, and the regional centre will update the Company Secretary with the change.
 This change will be noted at subsequent Regional and WANO Governing Boards.

-If the change in name will result in changes to the representation of utilities within the WANO membership structure, a new application for membership, processed similarly to ‘Changes to membership category’ above, is required to account for the changes in Member representation.
+If the change in name will result in changes to the representation of utilities within the WANO membership structure, a new application for membership, processed similarly to ‘Changes to membership category’ above, is required to account for the changes in member representation.

 The new organisation should confirm in writing to the relevant Regional Centre, with a copy to the London office, that it assumes the commitments to WANO made by the previous organisation, including the commitment to confidentiality.
-It is desirable, but not necessary, for the new organisation to sign the WANO Charter.
-This should be agreed with the relevant Regional Centre.
+It is necessary for the new organisation to sign the WANO Charter.

 Membership records and correspondence

-The official WANO membership records are maintained by the Company Secretary who should be provided with copies of all membership related correspondence, application forms, membership change forms and signed confidentiality agreements.
+The official WANO membership records are maintained by the Company Secretary who shall be provided with copies of all membership related correspondence, application forms, membership change forms and signed confidentiality agreements.

 Prospective members who have submitted membership applications are to be kept informed of the progress of their application throughout the approval process by the appropriate member of the ELT.